 Example 1 - for an age range add filters Date of Birth After and Date of Birth Before (this will need updating once a year)

 Example 2 - for active and expired members add filters Membership State as Active and Membership State as Expired.

 Example 3 - a filter containing Membership state as Expired and Include Member will contain expired members and the included member.

 Example 4 - a filter containing Membership state as Expired and No email address will contain expired members without an email address.

 Example 5 - a filter containing Membership state as Expired, Membership state as Active and No email address will contain expired and active members without an email address.

-If you have updated a group use the Members button on the Member Groups & Mailing Lists page to ensure your groups contain the members you expect.
+Once a group is saved use the Members button on the Member Groups & Mailing Lists page to see which members are in the group.